Reviews You Can Rely On

 Drying Speed

 Our on-the-line drying speed test showed some of the best marks for this layer for wool and wool blends.
-The loose weave of the Intraknit easily gave up its moisture instead of locking it up underneath a tighter weave.
-Being one the loosest weaves of anything we've tested means that this base layer dries as fast as a lighter weighted fabric.
+The Intraknit's loose weave easily gave up its moisture instead of locking it up underneath a tighter weave.
+Being one the loosest weaves of anything we've tested means that this base layer dries as fast as a lighter-weight fabric.

-Drying speed is closely coupled to breathability; if the former is fast, often the latter has good performance as well, and this does seem to be the case for the Intraknit Thermal.
-As we've noted, this may be a great choice of base layer for those who sweat generously or find themselves traveling in more humid climates.
+Drying speed is closely coupled to breathability; if the former is fast, often the latter has good performance as well, and this seems to be the case for the Intraknit Thermal.
+This may be a great choice of base layer for those who sweat generously or find themselves traveling in more humid climates.
+Hang this top to dry, though.
+It's too delicate for the dryer.

-smartwool intraknit thermal merino - on the line drying time was excellent for a midweight base layer...
+smartwool intraknit thermal merino - line drying time was excellent for a midweight base layer. this...

-On the line drying time was excellent for a midweight base layer, and usually translates to good breathability while wearing it.
+Line drying time was excellent for a midweight base layer.
+This generally translates to good breathability while wearing it.

 Credit: Justin Simoni